 Plus, they’re so easy to make, they last up to 2 weeks and are perfect to give as a homemade Christmas gift.
 That’s what I do every year for our friends and neighbors, and I use convenient white pastry boxes lined with white parchment paper, they look so pretty.

-- Flour (all-purpose or spelt flour)
+- Flour (all-purpose, or white spelt flour)

 - Vegetable oil